mchav/dataframe/docs/exploratory_data_analysis_primer.md

 * univariate non-graphical analysis
 * multivariate non-graphical analysis
 * univariate graphical analysis
-* multivariate non-graphical analysis
+* multivariate graphical analysis

 We will look at each type of EDA and describe how we can use dataframe for each type.
 We'll be using the [California Housing Dataset](https://www.kaggle.com/datasets/camnugent/california-housing-prices) to demonstrate the concepts as we explain them.

 ## Univariate non-graphical analysis

-Univariate non-graphical analysis should give us a sense of the distribution of our datasets variables.
+Univariate non-graphical analysis should give us a sense of the distribution of our dataset's variables.
 In the real world our variables are measurable characteristics.
 How they are distributed (the "sample distribution") and this may often help us estimate the overall distribution ("population distribution") of the variable.
 For example, if our variable was finishing times for a race, our analysis should be able to answer questions like what was the slowest time, what time did people tend to run, who was the fastest, were all times recorded etc.

 For categorical data the best univariate non-graphical analysis is a tabulation of the frequency of each category.